As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Štefan Banič was born in 1870 in Neštich (today’s Smolenice) and he is the creator of perhaps the most famous Slovak invention.

-In 1912, he was a witness of a tragic plane crash that inspired him to reflect on a possible way to rescue pilots and airline passengers.
+In 1912, he was a witness to a tragic plane crash that inspired him to reflect on a possible way to rescue pilots and airline passengers.
 Therefore already in 1913, he constructed the first prototype of the parachute.

 The principle of Banic’s parachute was a telescopic umbrella-type construction that carried a tissue cover.
 The parachute was fastened with straps to the body of the aviator in the chest part under the shoulders.